adityachivu/pyseal-project/README.md

 * For a matrix-matrix multiplication.
 We would consume some noise budget for every multiplication operation performed.
 Since the number of operations for which a specific element x_ij would depend on the size of the second matrix.
 UPDATE: noise budget consumed w.r.t multiplicative depth.
 Not number of multiplications.
-As depth is always two for any given matrix. noise budget is not an issue for matrix multiplication.
-(Verify with arbitrary vector sizes)
+As depth=2 for any given matrix multiplication, noise budget is not an issue for matrix multiplication.
+However, cascading of matrix multuiplication would increase the multiplicative depth correspondingly. (#TODO:Verify with arbitrary vector sizes)

 ### Processing steps